SunHaozhe/SunHaozhe.github.io/_posts/2021-01-01-shell-programming-memo.md

 echo $VARIABLE # this line prints the variable to the shell
 ```

-`=` cannot be surrounded by any space ` `, which is different from Python programming.
+`=` cannot be surrounded by any space, which is different from Python programming.
 Otherwise, the shell will decide that `VARIABLE` (or the other part) is a command it must execute and give an error because it can't be found.

 Shell enables you to store any value you want in a variable.